-The above list is fairly comprehensive and would definitely take your treatment center to new heights in terms of getting more admits, but you better have the personnel, patience, and/or a strategic digital marketing partner who knows their stuff.
-Furthermore, you better double check your marketing budget because you’ll need the cheddar to cover any of the above marketing venues if you have any hope of making them work effectively.
+The above list is fairly comprehensive and would definitely take your treatment center to new heights in terms of getting more admits, but you better have the personnel, patience, and/or a strategic rehab marketing partner who knows their stuff.
+Furthermore, you better double-check your marketing budget because you’ll need the cheddar to cover any of the above marketing venues if you have any hope of making them work effectively.

 After all, the addiction treatment space is one of the most aggressive and cut-throat industries online when it comes to advertising and your competition isn’t playing around when it comes to their marketing tactics and budget allocations to achieve their business goals and objectives.

 Bing isn’t a hater!
 They’re simply following the leader (Google) in adopting a methodology to help prevent dirty players in the addiction treatment space from sucking in innocent victims seeking quality care for serious addiction issues.

 Here at Lead to Recovery, we’re all for Bing taking the LegitScript certification requirement step and look forward to hearing less about shady addiction centers leveraging paid venues and providing terrible care (or any care at all for that matter) and more about how people are being treated by quality providers to get them on track and staying on track to a lifetime of sobriety.
 I think we can all celebrate that! :)